DhruvSandilya071105/S1-T9-TraCCS/README.md

 >>Cycle Repeats: The process repeats, adjusting the green light duration for each direction according to the real-time traffic conditions.

->>NOTE : For an inavlid input we feeded the system to take the M-M, Moderate-Moderate Value of Traffic.
+>>NOTE : For an invalid input we feeded the system to take the M-M, Moderate-Moderate Value of Traffic.
 </details>

 <!-- Fourth Section -->